HarleyDavidson86/OGFileManager/README.md

 At this time, the description is not used.

 The following features are planned:
-- Uploadtool so that you can manage uploaded files over the admin-panel
 - Customizable template for a nice presentation of link (download-button for example)